 Equity Value and Enterprise Value: The Complete Guide

-If I were giving a rigorous technical test to IB/PE interview candidates, I would base 100% of my questions on these concepts.
+So much so, that if I were giving a rigorous technical test to IB/PE interview candidates, I would base 100% of my questions on these two concepts.

-Because there are so many terrible explanations that questions based on Equity Value and Enterprise Value are a great way to find the best candidates.
+Because there are so many terrible explanations that questions based on Equity Value and Enterprise Value are a great way for investment banks to find the best candidates.

 Both of these terms relate to a company’s value.